backdrop-contrib/ticker_tape/README.md

 # ticker_tape
-A smooth horizontal news like ticker using CSS transform on infinite loop
+A smooth horizontal news like ticker tape also called a scrolling marquee using CSS transform on infinite loop

 ## Requirements:
 None